myllyjarvi/myapp1/README.md

-# mllyjarvi's to-do app for school
+# myllyjarvi's to-do app for school